dustinfast/aeye_typer/README.md

 * Improving, through the use of machine learning, the inherent inaccuracy of modern "one-size fits all" gaze-tracking devices.
 [STATUS: Partially Implemented]
 * Developing mouse-click inference models, accepting as input the user's gaze activity.
 [STATUS: Not Implemented]

 In this way, a user may click the mouse at any location using eye-movement alone.
-If the user chooses to click a virtual keyboard button, that key is then "virtually" pressed as if it were a physical keystroke.
+If the user chooses to "click" a virtual keyboard button, that key is then "virtually" pressed as if it were a physical keystroke.
+Rapid typing may then be performed by flitting one's gaze to the intended virtual keyboard keys.

 ## Dependencies